Septic Tank Property Legislation

 Speak to a specialist

 If you need any help understanding the new regulations or require advice from a specialist on how to become compliant, get in touch with the team of experts at OMDI by calling for free on 01977 800 418.
-OMDI have been providing a full turnkey septic tank and drainage solution for over 20 years and can help with servicing, installing, upgrading or decommissioning your septic tank.
+OMDI have been providing a full turnkey septic tanks and drainage solution for over 20 years and can help with servicing, installing, upgrading or decommissioning your septic tank.